johnolinda/relationships-small-group-study/06-conflict.md

 Think of a recent conflict you had with someone.
 Identify the desire in your heart that led to the conflict by taking a look at the desires below.
 They are not sinful until they become selfish desires.
 Fear often reveals them, because often what we fear is not getting what we want.
 Do you identify with any of these temptations?
 Were one of these desires in your heart during your last conflict?

-- Comfort: I want, must have, and deserve to be comfortable, and you'd better not get in the way of me getting it!
-(I fear hard work and sacrifice.)
+- Comfort: I want, need, and deserve to be comfortable, and you'd better not get in the way of me getting it!
+I fear hard work and sacrifice.
-- Pleasure: I want, must have, and deserve to feel good, and you'd better make me feel that way!
-(I fear pain.)
+- Pleasure: I want, need, and deserve to feel good, and you'd better make me feel that way!
+I fear pain.
-- Recognition: I want, must have, and deserve to be recognized, or I will be devastated.
-(I fear being overlooked or unnoticed.)
+- Recognition: I want, need, and deserve to be recognized, or I will be devastated.
+I fear being overlooked or unnoticed.
-- Power: I want, must have, and deserve power, and you'd better do what I say!
-(I fear being told what to do.)
+- Power: I want, need, and deserve power, and you'd better do what I say!
+I fear being told what to do.
-- Control: I want, must have, and deserve control, and you will feel the brunt of my disappointment if you mess up my tidy little universe!
-(I fear unpredictability and the unknown.)
+- Control: I want, need, and deserve control, and you will feel the brunt of my disappointment if you mess up my tidy little universe!
+I fear unpredictability and the unknown.
-- Acceptance: I want, must have, and deserve acceptance, and you are responsible for giving it to me.
-(I fear rejection.)
+- Acceptance: I want, need, and deserve acceptance, and you are responsible for giving it to me.
+I fear rejection.

-**DISCUSSION QUESTION:** *Which of these desires has become more important to you than you relationship to God?
-Which of these desires most often leads to conflict in your life?*
+Which of these desires has become more important to you than you relationship to God?

+**DISCUSSION QUESTION:** *Which of these desires most often leads to conflict in your life?*

 **DISCUSSION QUESTION:** *In James 4:4, what does it mean to be a "friend of the world"?
 (To make yourself and your selfish desires more important than God's glory)*

-Ashley and Hannah had made recognition and reputation more important than God's glory and grace.
-They had made a piece of creation their best friend and primary focus.
+Ashley and Hannah made recognition and reputation more important than God's glory and grace.
+They made a piece of creation their best friend and primary focus.

 **DISCUSSION QUESTION:** *Do you find anything encouraging in James 4:4?
 (We can only be adulterous because we are married to God; he loves us as in a marriage relationship; we are also considered God's friends; though God is absolutely holy, he still loves us as his bride and accepts us as his friends)*